-Sharing Terminal Sessions With Tmux And Screen
+Sharing Linux Terminal Sessions With Tmux and Screen

 tmux and GNU Screen are well-known utilities which allow multiplexing of virtual consoles.
 Using either, it is possible to start a session, detach, move to a different machine and resume the session in uninterrupted progress.
 It's also possible to use these tools to share a single session between more than one user at the same time.

-Basic Sharing with a Single Account
+Basic Terminal Session Sharing With A Single Account

 If an account is held jointly between two or more users, then the sharing of the terminal console is very simple.
 Neither tmux nor screen require anything out of the ordinary for basic sharing between a single account logged in multiple times.
 Basic sharing is very easy if you are both logged in as the same user.

 In one terminal create a new session for screen, where foobar is the name of your screen session:

 screen -S foobar

 Then in the other terminal, attach to that session.

 That's it, there were just two steps.